-This easy Quiche Florentine (Spinach Parmesan Quiche) baked in a homemade pie crust is the perfect dish to serve for brunch or breakfast for dinner.
+This easy Quiche Florentine is a fresh spinach quiche baked in a homemade pie crust to serve for brunch or breakfast for dinner.

 It’s definitely been bringing joy back to my photography since I take a lot of photos that aren’t food-related and can’t share on @homemadeinthekitchen.